c2997108/lastwasm/doc/lastdb.rst

     somewhat more memory), 3 means full (uses a lot more memory).
     Choices > 0 make lastdb slower, and have no effect on lastal's results.
-This option seems to be mostly obsolete: it used to make lastal faster, but now makes it slower.
+This option seems to be mostly obsolete: it used to make lastal faster, but now makes it slower (sometimes).

 -x  Just count sequences and letters.
 This is much faster.
 Letter
     counting is never case-sensitive.